10 Movies to Watch If you are Learning French

 1. Intouchables (2011)

-The Intouchables is one of the French movies that has broken the Box Office records across Europe after its release in France.
+The Intouchables is a French movie that broke Box Office records across Europe after its release in France.

-The film is based on a friendship between two people — François Cluzet, a disabled millionaire, and Omar Sy, his smart and intelligent ex-con caretaker.
+The film is based on a friendship between François Cluzet, a disabled millionaire, and Omar Sy, his thoughtful and intelligent ex-con caretaker.

 The story portrays a unique relationship rooted in comedy and honesty between two unlikely individuals who, under normal circumstances, should have nothing in common.